nataliacza/iterator_generator/README.md

-# iterator_generator
+# Iterator vs Generator
-Example of iterator and generator
+Simple example of iterator and generator in use.